 The first national Thanksgiving holiday was celebrated on November 26, 1789.
 President George Washington proclaimed it “as a day of public thanksgiving and prayer, to be observed by acknowledging with grateful hearts the many and signal favours of Almighty God”.

 It is a time of prayer, hot chocolates and lattes.
 Of sharing, giving thanks to the harvest and people in our lives.
 As well, It’s a celebration of life, warmth and safety as we congregate with our loved ones in thankful appreciation.

-This holiday season, I wanted to remind you to not forget to give thanks to yourself.
-It is ever true that love begins with self love.
+This holiday season, I would like to remind you to give thanks to yourself.
+It is ever true that love begins with the self.
 Don’t forget to thank your beautiful self for all that you are and all that you do.
-Appreciate your own efforts at life and show gratitude to yourself, so that it may spread beyond you to all around you.
+Appreciate your efforts at life and show gratitude to yourself so that it may spread beyond you to all around you.